 How to recognize genuine lodolite

 Authentic lodolite has three-dimensional inclusions: under magnification, the inclusion planes are at different depths within the crystal, not in a surface layer.
-The iron spots do not have perfectly defined edges and are not identical to each other.
-A surface-dyed imitation shows uniform coloration on the surface with no variation in visual depth; dyed fractures show concentrated coloration in the cracks.
+The iron spots do not have perfectly defined edges or are identical to each other.
+An imitation by surface dyeing shows uniform coloration on the surface without variation in visual depth; dyed fractures show coloration concentrated in the cracks.

 Is the back with a cavity a problem for mounting?

-It is a technical detail that the goldsmith should be aware of, not a defect.
+It is a technical detail that the jeweler should be aware of, not a defect.
 The cavity is a characteristic of the original fragment.
-With a bezel wall sufficient to surround the entire perimeter, mounting works normally.
-The goldsmith decides whether to fill or leave the back open depending on the design of the piece.

 Is the material treated?